 The organisation continues to improve its understanding of our carbon emissions, particularly embodied energy associated with the production process of products and materials.
 This will be achieved by following industry guidance and best practice.

-We continue with actions to reduce our emissions and improve services.
-During 2022/23 we will begin:
+We continue with actions to reduce our emissions and improve biodiversity.
+During 2023/24 we will: